ii-v/delta-v/README.md

 The program has only been tested on Ubuntu 16.04, but should work on other systems.

 ## usage
 When compiled, the program is very simple to use.
 Just run it, and answer the prompts.
-The current prompts are as follows:

-  1. `Write the total mass of the vehicle: `
-  2. `Write the mass of the vehicle without fuel: `
-  3. `Write the vehicle's engines specific impulse in seconds: `

-If you are unsure what any of those mean, please consult Wikipedia or the KSP Wiki.
+If you are unsure what any of the prompts mean, please consult Wikipedia or the KSP Wiki.

 ## license
 `delta-v` is made public under the zlib/libpng License, the full license can be read at https://opensource.org/licenses/Zlib or in the `LICENSE.md` file in this directory.